FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/configuring_android/Configuring-Your-Android-Devices.rst

    * - 6.
 From the **Settings** screen, look for and select \ **Pairing Method** to launch the **Pairing** \ **Method** screen.
      - |pairingns6|

    * - 7.
-Verify that the **Wifi Direct** mode is selected, which means that this Operator Console will be pairing with another Android device.
+Verify that the **Wifi Direct** mode is selected, which means that this DRIVER STATION will be pairing with another Android device.
      - |pairingns7|

    * - 8.
 From the **Settings** screen, look for and select \ **Pair with Robot Controller** to launch the **Pair** \ \ **with Robot Controller** screen.
      - |pairingns8|

    * - 9.
 Find the name of your Robot Controller from the list and select it.
 After you have made your selection, use the back-arrow key to return to the Settings screen.
-Then press the back-arrow key one more time to return to the main Operator Console screen.
+Then press the back-arrow key one more time to return to the main DRIVER STATION screen.
      - |pairingns9|

    * - 10.
-When the Operator Console returns to its main screen, the first time you attempt to connect to the Robot Controller a prompt should appear on the Robot Controller screen.
-Click on the **ACCEPT** button to accept the connection request from the Operator Console.
+When the DRIVER STATION returns to its main screen, the first time you attempt to connect to the Robot Controller a prompt should appear on the Robot Controller screen.
+Click on the **ACCEPT** button to accept the connection request from the DRIVER STATION.
      - |pairingns10|

    * - 11.
-Verify that the Operator Console screen has changed and that it now indicates that it is connected to the Robot Controller.
-The name ofthe Robot Controller's remote network (9999-C-RC in this example) should be displayed in the Network field on the Operator Console.
+Verify that the DRIVER STATION screen has changed and that it now indicates that it is connected to the Robot Controller.
+The name ofthe Robot Controller's remote network (9999-C-RC in this example) should be displayed in the Network field on the DRIVER STATION.
      - |pairingns11|

    * - 12.
-Verify that the Robot Controller screen has changed and that it now indicates that it is connected to the Operator Console.The Network status should read active, connected on the Robot Controller's main screen.
+Verify that the Robot Controller screen has changed and that it now indicates that it is connected to the DRIVER STATION.The Network status should read active, connected on the Robot Controller's main screen.
      - |pairingns12|